mkolod/deep-reinforcement-learning/p1_navigation/Report.md

 The [learn](https://github.com/mkolod/deep-reinforcement-learning/blob/master/p1_navigation/ddqn_agent.py#L80:L108) method implements Q learning, or in this case, double Q learning.
 We use the "local" DQN (the one most up to date) to get the argmax which represents the best action.
 Next, we use the "target" network to evaluate that action's expected reward.
 That becomes our target.
 The target network is updated using soft update, so it's stable across many learning steps.
 On the other hand, the local network is updated at every time step.
 When we get the difference between the target and predicted reward, we can compute the MSE loss and backpropagate to update the weights.

+Regarding hyperparameter tuning, I did some experiments.
+First, I thought that increasing the hidden states and adding dropout would improve the end result, but it wasn't significant and the training was considerably slower.
+Second, playing with the initial learning rate and other configuration parameter of the Adam optimizer might have helped, but the defaults worked well enough.
+Hence, the only thing that I did to improve the base model was making the DQN a double DQN, and adding batch normalization between the linear layers.

 ### Reward plot

 Here we can see the reward plot from a training session.
 The blue line represents instantaneous reward, while the orange line shows the 100-episode moving average.
 The latter is useful to see whether how the model is converging, because immediate reward is noisy.
 Note again that while the minimum 100-episode average to consider the environment solved is 13, I decided to train until 15.
 As we will see, the inference based on training to 15 doesn't seem to show overfitting.